How To Create a CPD Record

-CPD Records (Continuing Professional Development Records) are essential across many organisations.
-Especially if you are part of a professional body then they may require you to have a CPD Record.
+CPD (Continuing Professional Development) Records are essential for all assessors.
+If you work for a learning provider that is a registered centre with an awarding body then they should almost certainly require you to have an up to date CPD Record.
 Some organisations may give you a template to go by when it comes to creating a CPD Record but some may not… So I thought I’d be super helpful and show you how to create your own!
 You can thank me later…

 What do I need in my CPD Record?